mejk/computer-stuff/vnc-installation.md

  - Ubuntu 18.04 LTS (client)
  - Ubuntu 16.04 LTS (client and server)

+ - Once installation is done, here are instructions how to use them: [VNC client and server basic use](https://github.com/mejk/computer-stuff/blob/master/vnc-how-to-use.md)

 --------

 ## 0. Before you start: Check if `vncviewer` and/or `vncserver` have already been installed!

+If not, then proceed.

 ## 1a.
 Install vnc client using package manager: TigerVNC in Ubuntu 20.04